iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> I have not had any problems at all aside from the battery drain which I solved by turning off my Bluetooth at home and turning it on while I am out.<br> :date: __2020-08-09 00:29:04__

 > I like this app because it will inform me if I've been in contact with anybody that has this virus because I definitely do not want to get it thank you<br> :date: __2020-07-31 20:43:34__

 > Runs consistently in the background, not a serious drain on battery.<br> :date: __2020-07-31 20:36:56__